2nd Battalion, The Burma Rifles

-In 1937 the battalion was stationed at Mandalay and on 3rd September, 1939, at Maymyo, under command of the Maymyo Infantry Brigade Area.
-On 1st December 1940, the battalion moved to Moulmein, coming under command of the Tenasserim Infantry Brigade Area, from which 2nd Burma Brigade was organised, coming into being on 1st July 1941.
-As part of the strategy to defend the landing grounds in Tenasserim, the battalion was sent to Mergui on 1st October 1941.
-The battalion remained at Mergui, dispatching a company to Bokpyin on 26th December and which remained there until the first week of January 1942.
+In 1937, the Battalion was stationed at Mandalay and moved from there to Maymyo in November 1938, coming under command of the Maymyo Infantry Brigade Area.
+On 1st December 1940, the Battalion went to Moulmein, coming under command of the Tenasserim Infantry Brigade Area, from which the 2nd Burma Brigade was organised, coming into being on 1st July 1941.
+As part of the strategy to defend the landing grounds in Tenasserim, the Battalion was sent to Mergui on 1st October 1941.
+The battalion remained at Mergui, dispatching "D" Company to Bokpyin on 26th December.
+The company remained at Bokpyin until 5th January 1942.
+On 6th January, the troops at Mergui came under the command of the "Tenasserim" Division - the 17th Indian Infantry Division.
+At this time the troops at Mergui were the 2nd Battalion, The Burma Rifles, two companies of the 3rd Battalion, The Burma Rifles, two detachments of the Kokine Battalion, Burma Frontier Force and two sub-sections of the Burma Sappers and Miners (engineers).

-The battalion remained in the Imphal area until 1st June when it moved to Ranchi for refitting.
-In July the battalion moved to Hoshiarpur for re-equipping before moving to a rest camp at Dharmsala in August.
-In September, the battalion moved to join the 77th Indian Infantry Brigade in the Saugor area and began preparing for the first Chindit operation, the "Wingate Expedition".
-With the brigade, the battalion moved to Assam in January 1943.
-On 15th March the battalion re-entered Burma with the Chindits, organised as one HQ platoon and seven platoons, one platoon attached to each Chindit Column to provide reconnaissance and interpreters.
-The battalion CO, Lt Col. Lyndon Grier Wheeler, 16th Punjab Regiment, had served as a Major with 3rd Burma Rifles during the retreat to India.
+As part of the 77th Indian Brigade, the Battalion moved to Assam in January 1943.
+On 15th March, the Battalion re-entered Burma with the Chindits, organised as one Headquarters platoon and seven reconnaissance platoons, with one platoon attached to each Chindit column.
+The Battalion Commanding Officer, Lt.
+Colonel Lyndon Grier Wheeler, 16th Punjab Regiment, had served as a Major with the 3rd Battalion, The Burma Rifles during the retreat to India.
 Whilst with No. 5 Column, Wheeler was killed on 4th April by a stray bullet at the village of Zibyugin.
-He achieved the distinction of being awarded a posthumous DSO.
+He achieved the distinction of being awarded a posthumous D.S.O.

-In May, the battalion re-crossed into India following the conclusion of the "Wingate Expedition", with casualties of three British Officers (including Lt Col Wheeler) and seven others killed and 180 missing, of whom 120 had been allowed to shed their uniforms and stay in Burma.
-In June the battalion was at a holiday camp in Karachi and rejoined the 77th Indian Infantry Brigade in August 1943, at Jhansi.
+In May, the battalion re-crossed into India following the conclusion of the "Wingate Expedition", with casualties of three British Officers (including Lt Colonel Wheeler) and seven others killed and 180 missing, of whom 120 had been allowed to shed their uniforms and stay in Burma.
+In June, the Battalion was at a holiday camp in Karachi and rejoined the 77th Indian Infantry Brigade in August 1943, at Jhansi.

 In his official report on the expedition, Wingate wrote of the 2nd Burma Rifles:

 With the expansion of the Chindits, 2nd Burma Rifles joined the 3rd Indian Infantry Division (Special Force) in August 1943, at Jhansi, and underwent an increase in size to provide reconnaissance sections for each Chindit Column.
-In February, the sections moved with the Chindits to Assam before embarking on Operation Thursday and the second expedition on 5th March 1944.
-In September the Burma Riflemen withdrew to India, having suffered 13 killed or died, three missing and eight wounded.
+In February, the sections moved with the Chindits to Assam before embarking on Operation Thursday and the Second Wingate Expedition on 5th March 1944.
+In September, the Burma Riflemen withdrew to India, having suffered 13 killed or died, three missing and eight wounded.
 Later that month, the battalion moved to rest camp at Dehra Dun.

-In December 1944, the battalion provided three detachments to join Special Force for operations in Burma in 1945.
+In December 1944, the Battalion provided three detachments to join Special Force in anticipation of further long range penetration operations in Burma during 1945.